 If you would like to give a presentation (oral or poster) please submit a short (max 1 page) abstract in Word format to firstname.lastname@example.org.
 Oral presentations will be approximately 15 minutes in duration.
 There will also be a dedicated poster session.
 Please indicate your preference.
 We also have the possibility to show a few EGU-PICO style presentations on an interactive touch screen (as part of the poster session).

 The closing date for registration and abstract submission is Wednesday 24th April, 2019.

 Whether you will be presenting work at the workshop or not, this is still a great opportunity to catch up on what is happening with NAME, ask questions, discuss and build better links and collaborations.

 If you are unable to attend in person there are still options for you to participate and contribute

 - You can join via video conference, just let us know in advance so we can arrange the set-up

 - We are happy to receive posters on your work with NAME - even if you cannot attend in person

 Travel and accommodation

-Information on how to get to the Met Office and accommodation can be found here:
+Information on how to get to the Met Office can be found here: